-Fifth disease, also called erythema infectiosum, is another common viral infection that most kids get in early childhood.
+Fifth disease, also called erythema infectiosum, is a very common viral infection that most kids get in early childhood.

 It is caused by parvovirus B19.

-This slapped cheek rash is often subtle, so that many parents think that the rash is from the sun or wind.
-They often don’t think that their child might be ‘sick’ until a few days later, when they often get a pink, lacy rash on their arms and legs.
+This slapped cheek rash is often subtle, so that many parents might think that the rash is from the sun or wind.
+They often don’t even consider that their child might be ‘sick’ until a few days later, when they get a pink, lacy rash on their arms and legs.
 Even then, they might mistake the rash for hives, poison ivy, or any number of other common childhood rashes.

-It is also important to know that like roseola, fifth disease can be serious more those with immune system problems.
+It is also important to know that like roseola, fifth disease can be more serious for those with immune system problems.
 It can also be serious for pregnant women who aren’t immune and for those with hemolytic anemia and sickle cell disease.

 - CDC – Fifth Disease